ppkgtmm/hotel-bookings-etl/README.md

 - Each user must also be registered as guest before making reservation for ownself
 - A guest cannot have multiple bookings with overlapping dates
 - None of the guests can be tied to multiple rooms reserved through same booking
-- The following cannot be done when less than 7 days left before checkin date : booking, amenity purchase, cancelation or modification of booking and amenities purchased
+- The following cannot be done when less than 7 days left before checkin date : room booking, amenity purchase, cancelation or modification of booking and amenities purchased